 getting a compression sheet

 Autism sensory sheets started to pop up on my google ads after that and I just decided to try it out.
-I bought a twin size on Amazon for $42 and it was delivered the next day.
+I bought a twin size on Amazon and it was delivered the next day.
 Well, let me just say I wish I had bought this earlier.
 My son loves the sheet and it has made bedtime easy, we don’t have to go back and forth about sleeping in the fitted sheet anymore.
 He actually sleeps well now and most importantly he sleeps through the night.
 It’s not unusual to find him lying in the sheet even during the day.
 He loves it that much.
 It’s been more than 6months with the sheet, it’s still intact and very much in shape.
 Definitely one of my best buys.

 Just like the compression sheet, the deep pressure vest is an autism sensory product.
 It is designed to offer sensory input to sensory seeking children.
 It’s breathable, adjustable and can be worn under or on top of other clothes.
 As a sensory seeking child my son is always asking for hugs or tight squeezes.
 He usually got to wear his weighted vest at home for a few minutes during the day.
 Now with him starting Junior kindergarten, in person learning in the middle of a pandemic I was worried that he would go to school and try to hug teachers and other kids.
 (Ps he doesn’t understand personal space or boundaries yet).